r5lzr/game-stats-tracker/README.md

 # METRICS.GA - game stats tracker project

+METRICS.GA is a recreational project built in Next.js with TypeScript.

+## 📃 Description

 Currently focused on the multiplayer online battle arena, League of Legends.
-This project offers a way to search for a player's match history and past stats.
+This project offers a way to search for a player's account level, current respective ranks, match history and corresponding past stats.

-More games intended to be added.
+(More games intended to be added in the future)

-## Live Demo
+## 🚀 Live Demo

 ![metrics_anim_short](https://github.com/user-attachments/assets/c7106a16-8391-4435-86e7-39e558219bae)

 Project is deployed using Vercel: https://metrics-ga.vercel.app/

-## Instructions
+## 📝 Instructions

 Regions currently available to use: Europe West (EUW), North America (NA).